MihailPlesco/vending-machine-exercise/README.md

 > docker-compose up --remove-orphans

 #### or if you have node and redis-server running on your local pc:
-- edit .env
+edit .env
-> ./gateway.js
+> npm run open

 ### Data